 Millions of people who have Romanian family history live abroad in countries such as Israel, Russia, the United States and others.
-If you have been searching for “Romanian citizenship grandparent” or “Romania citizenship grandparent,” you can rely on the law office of Cohen, Decker, Pex & Brosh.
+If you have been searching for “Romanian citizenship grandparent” or “Romania citizenship grandparent,” you can rely on our law office.
 We have assisted many clients with Romanian heritage in acquiring Romanian citizenship and a European passport.

 Benefits of Romanian citizenship

 Romania became a member of the European Union in 2007 and is one of the biggest of EU countries.
 Since then, there have been many applications made for Romanian citizenship by Israeli and United States citizens.

 Getting a Romanian citizenship based on your grandparents Romanian heritage has has multiple benefits.
 As Romania is a European Union member, you will automatically become a European citizen.
 Passports of European Union countries such as Spain, France, Austria, Belgium, Netherlands, Greece, and Portugal are ranked as the most powerful in the world.
 According to the Global Passport Power Rank list of 2021, the Romanian passport has a power rank of 9.

 As a citizen of the EU, you can enjoy borderless travel across the European Union that is cheaper and easier.
 While you do not require a visa for traveling across the EU, you can work or study legally in any member country.
 A qualification that you obtain in any EU country is automatically recognized in all other member countries.

 Besides these benefits, you will also gain access to one of the most advanced healthcare systems in the world across EU countries.
 If you were to have children after you obtain a Romania citizenship grandparent descent basis, they will also be automatically recognized as Romanian citizens.

 There are four different pathways to Romanian citizenship.

 - People who have resided in Romania for eight or more years